Kvasirs/MILES/README.md

 #### FastText Embeddings

 It is recommended that fastText embeddings are downloaded for your target language/s.
 These will be used by MILES to make notably more accurate simplifications.
-To install fastText embeddings for MILES, download the .vec embeddings for you target language [here](https://fasttext.cc/docs/en/crawl-vectors.html), before running the key vector generation script with the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the selected language.
-Ensure that the .vec file is in simplifier/embeddings beforehand.
+To install fastText embeddings for MILES, download the .vec embeddings for you target language [here](https://fasttext.cc/docs/en/crawl-vectors.html).
+Once done, place the .vec file in simplifier/embeddings/ before running the key vector generation script with the [ISO 639-1 code](https://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) for the selected language:

 ```sh
 python simplifier/embeddings/gen_keyed_vectors.py <ISO 639-1 code>